 I liked the movie and would watch it again.
 It’s mainly about the history of the race, noteworthy years and runners.
 It covers the bombing, honors the victims and how we can move forward from that too.
 That part is very touching, sad and inspiring.

 There is a lot of footage from way way back in the history of the race – black & white video of the runners and a lot of noteworthy winner interviews.
-The history and love for this race is like nothing else in the running world.
+The history and love for the Boston Marathon race is like nothing else in the running world.